nbrockington/robinsons-unification-algorithm/README.md

 See also: https://en.wikipedia.org/wiki/Unification_(computer_science)#A_unification_algorithm

+Written by Nela Cicmil Brockington, April 2016, University of Oxford

+# Usage

 Accepts exactly two arguments of type 'String': *Main> unifyTypes typeA typeB

 N.B.
 For input types, outer parentheses are assumed omitted; inner	parentheses must be present, i.e.,	association of nested arrows to	the right is not assumed.